letisjamuco/techfall/README.md

 **Techfall** is a narrative-driven Unity game about technology, control, and choice.

-The player takes the role of an intern in a tech company.
+The player takes the role of an intern in a tech company on their first day at work.
+Their first task seems simple: **build and maintain a tower** that represents the company’s technology stack.

+Under constant pressure from a **toxic and demanding employer**, the player is pushed to work faster, optimize more, and never stop.
+Mistakes are punished, hesitation is criticized, and success is never enough.

-Through a symbolic **Jenga-style gameplay**, the player interacts with different layers of modern technology, trying to keep the system stable.
+Through a symbolic **Jenga-style gameplay**, the player physically interacts with different layers of modern technology, trying to keep the system stable while external pressure keeps increasing.

 ## What is the Game About?